Agency Websites and Blogs

-Listed below are website links that discuss Alzheimer's disease and related dementias that NAPA has been alerted to by participating affiliates and Council members.
+Listed below are links to websites and blogs that discuss Alzheimer's disease and related dementias that NAPA has been alerted to by participating affiliates and Council members.
 Descriptions from the website and direct links are provided.

 Table of Contents

 PLEASE NOTE: Information included here is not an endorsement of the views or information by National Alzheimer's Project Act, its Advisory Council members, the Administration or the federal agencies involved in NAPA.

 Comments and questions, or alerts to broken links, should be sent to email@example.com.

 Federal Government Websites

 The Accelerating Medicines Partnership (AMP) is a public-private partnership between the National Institutes of Health (NIH), the U.S. Food and Drug Administration (FDA), 10 biopharmaceutical companies and multiple non-profit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets for therapeutics.
 The ultimate goal is to increase the number of new diagnostics and therapies for patients and reduce the time and cost of developing them.

 The Alzheimer's Disease Cooperative Study (ADCS) was formed in 1991 as a cooperative agreement between the National Institute on Aging (NIA) and the University of California, San Diego.
 The ADCS is a major initiative for Alzheimer's disease (AD) clinical studies in the Federal government, addressing treatments for both cognitive and behavioral symptoms.
 This is part of the NIA Division of Neuroscience's effort to facilitate the discovery, development and testing of new drugs for the treatment of AD and also is part of the Alzheimer's Disease Prevention Initiative.